 The first thing that you would notice from Evom is how simple its interface.
 It’s like a dropbox where users can send their video files to, either from the hard drive or from a video link.

 Evom provides users with a bookmarklet to enable one-click-downloading of their favorite flash videos from sites like YouTube.
-To use the bookmarklet, drag this link to the bookmarks bar of web browser.

 Then users can choose where they want to save (or ‘Send’) the video and what format the video will be.
 I think the first choice – even though it’s located at the very right – should be Folder because here you have the most choices of format and quality.